 Disbursing of Recovered Funds

-You will usually get the compensation for your case within 30 days of successful mediation or trial.
+You will usually get the compensation for your case within 30-60 days of successful mediation or trial.
+The timing depending on a variety of factors in the personal injury claims process, such as whether you have liens associated with your claim.

 Finding the Best Personal Injury Lawyer